 Try making a few different scenes for this photo project that maybe tell a story.
 Montage the pictures and show them off to the family.

 Getting your children to interact, and have fun with new foods, (without the pressure of eating it) can make them more familiar with it when it actually comes to dinner time.
 Fingers crossed!

-Our last mini photo project for kids could get a little messy.
+My last mini home photography project for kids could get a little messy.
 But who doesn’t associate their child/grandchild with mess?!
 At least this ‘mess’ will be contained, somewhat.

 You are going to need one specific prop for this project and a little bit of preparation.

-Dad Says – Make sure you lay out some protective covers over any precious furniture in case this goes awry, and it could be a good idea to use a zoom lens if you know what we mean 😉
+Make sure you lay out some protective covers over any precious furniture in case this goes awry, and it could be a good idea to use a zoom lens if you know what I mean.